 Central government sets the framework for ensuring that Auckland's land for development meets demand, through the National Policy Statement on Urban Development Capacity.
 Read more on the

 Ministry for the Environment website.

 Auckland's Mayor set up a taskforce early in 2017 to identify barriers and constraints to building new homes in Auckland at a speed and scale needed to meet the demand caused by population growth.

-Read the Mayoral Housing Taskforce Report June 2017 (PDF 2.23MB).
+Read the Mayoral Housing Taskforce Report (PDF 2.23MB).